What is Provisioning?

-As we expand and try to understand this word from an Information Technology perspective, the definition gets more nuanced.
-Provisioning refers to an IT process involving some infrastructure enabling data transfer.
+As we expand and try to understand this word from an Information Technology business perspective, the definition gets more nuanced.
+It refers to an IT process involving some infrastructure enabling data and asset transfer.

-As we go on even further and look at it from an Identity and Access Management (IAM) perspective, it takes up the meaning of an identity management process that overlooks the changes in data of identities in identity stores.
+As we go on even further and look at it from an Identity and Access Management (IAM) perspective for business, it takes up the meaning of an identity management process that overlooks the changes in data of identities and assets in identity stores.

-Provisioning creates, updates, deletes, handles all identities (user accounts) across all connected IT Infrastructure and applications.
+User provisioning creates, updates, deletes, handles all identities (user accounts) across all connected IT Infrastructure, applications, data and assets for business.

-- If all employers were to sit down to manage every employee / user account across every business application and service manually and individually, they would quickly go out of business.
-Provisioning, or “User Provisioning” enables seamless and automated control over all information updates that are required to be made when there is some change in data of a group of users – there might be address updations, account disables, new enrollments/creations, permission management, the list is endless.
+- If all employers were to sit down to manage every employee / user account across every business application or network and service manually / individually, they would quickly go out of business.
+Provisioning, or “User Provisioning” enables seamless and automated control over all information updates and data that is required to be made when there is some change in data of a group of users – there might be address updations, account disables, new enrollments/creations, permission management, the list is endless for user management.

-- It is estimated that an average-efficient IT department will take ~30 minutes to set up an employee account for every new hire, which is an enormous amount of time when scaled to hundreds of joinees.
-Not to mention the existing employees requiring attention on their accounts.
-This time can be greatly reduced by using Provisioning processes.
+- It is estimated that in a business, an average-efficient IT department will take ~30 minutes to set up an employee account for every new hire, which is an enormous amount of time when scaled to hundreds of joinees.
+Not to mention the existing employees requiring security and attention on their accounts.
+This time can be greatly reduced by using User Provisioning processes.

-- If an organization has ~15 business applications across which it has accounts created for its employees, even if 5 employees leave, the IT department will need to delete ~50 user accounts across all these applications manually, which is clearly a big problem waiting to be solved.
-The solution is Provisioning.
-Provisioning can be set up in a way that triggers necessary actions on data when particular changes are made.
-Like most good automation solutions today, provisioning takes care of the most chaotic problem we face – human error.
+- If an organization or business has ~15 business applications and assets across which it has accounts created for its employees / users, even if 5 employees / users leave, the IT department will need to delete ~50 user accounts across all these applications manually, which is clearly a big problem waiting to be solved.
+The solution is User Provisioning.
+It can be set up in a way that triggers necessary actions on data when particular changes are made.
+Like most good automation solutions today, it takes care of the most chaotic problem we face – human error.
 A problem without a pattern is very dangerous and any solution to it is instantly adopted.

-- Provisioning also greatly helps in improving the onboarding experience of new employees – nobody wants to sit and create multiple user accounts on the first day of work.
+- User Provisioning also greatly helps in improving the security and onboarding experience of new employees / users – nobody wants to sit and create multiple user accounts on the first day of work.

 How does Provisioning work?

-Now that we’ve understood that provisioning is a simple but necessary identity management automation process that takes care of individual digital identities along with their access rights, permissions, and data changes, let’s take a look at how provisioning works.
+Now that we’ve understood that user provisioning is a simple but necessary identity management automation process that takes care of individual digital identities along with their access rights, permissions, and data changes for a business, let’s take a look at how it works.

-When we look at an automated user provisioning information flow, we see that users are added to applications and services based on specific, predefined user roles.
+When we look at an automated user provisioning information flow for a business, we see that users are added to applications and services based on specific, predefined user roles for security purposes.
 Whenever a user is assigned a role, that user is automatically created in the associated application/service and granted required access permissions.

-Consequently, when any user is “deprovisioned”, that user’s identity and all of it’s related accounts across the organization’s applications/services ecosystem are deleted without needing manual intervention.
+Consequently, when any user is “deprovisioned”, that user’s identity, assets and all of its related accounts across the organization’s applications/services ecosystem are deleted without needing manual intervention.
 All granted permissions and authorizations are securely revoked, as a result.

 What are the different variations of Provisioning?

-2. Group Provisioning involves a simpler way of dealing with individual users and provisioning processes of those users – by identifying identities under groups and then handling provisioning for those groups as a whole.
+- Group Provisioning involves a simpler way of dealing with individual users and provisioning processes of those users – by identifying identities under groups and then handling the process for those groups as a whole.
 It can be understood as further optimization of the automation that is provisioning.

-3. SCIM Provisioning is an abbreviation for “System for Cross-Domain Identity Management”.
-SCIM is, simply put, an open standard that communicates identity data between Identity Providers and Service Providers.
+- SCIM Provisioning is an abbreviation for “System for Cross-Domain Identity Management”.
+SCIM is, simply put, an open standard that communicates user identity data between Identity Providers and Service Providers.

-4. Account Provisioning involves all the processes that act on user accounts, which includes account creation, deletion, changing, permission management, disabling, etc.
+- Account Provisioning involves all the processes that act on user accounts, which includes account creation, deletion, changing, permission management, securing data, disabling, etc.

-5. Identity Synchronization refers to a real-time and automatic syncing of data across different identity stores that are connected.
+- Identity Synchronization refers to a secure real-time and automatic syncing of data across different identity stores (cloud or on-premise) that are connected.
 An example of this would be – changing of source e-mail address should change the email address everywhere it is used.

 Provisioning with miniOrange

-miniOrange provides a wide range of Provisioning solutions.
-With us and our provisioning solution, you can create, manage, & delete your external and internal users’ access to on-premises, cloud, and hybrid apps.
+With miniOrange and our wide range of User Provisioning solutions, you can create, manage, & delete your external and internal users’ access to on-premises, cloud, and hybrid apps.